Nûñnë'hï: Yahula

-The Nunnehi Protect the Cherokee Before the Removal in 1838
+Protecting the Cherokee before the 1838 removal

 The Nunnehi often warned the Cherokee of impending danger and protected them in times of need.
 One of the most well-known stories about the Nunnehi tells how they helped the Cherokee before the Removal in 1838, when the Cherokee were forced to leave their homeland and resettle in Oklahoma.
 According to the story, the Nunnehi came to a Cherokee village and told the people to pack up their belongings and to be prepared to leave in seven days to come live with the Nunnehi, for a great catastrophe was about to happen, worse than anything that had ever before happened to the Cherokee.
 After seven days, the Nunnehi returned for the Cherokee and led them to a large stone deep into the mountains.
 As the Cherokee watched, the stone rolled away, revealing an entrance into the mountain.
 Inside the mountain was the most beautiful place the Cherokee had ever seen, and many families rushed into the mountain without ever looking back.
 However, some of the people refused to enter, and instead chose to stay outside and face whatever was about to happen to them.
 The people who remained outside were later forced to leave their homes and resettle in Oklahoma.
 The people who chose to live with the Nunnehi escaped the fate of their fellow Cherokee.
 According to the story, it is from this group of Cherokee that the small number of modern Cherokee who still live on their native land is descended.

-The Removed Townhouse
+The removed townhouse

 There are also other similar stories that tell about how the Nunnehi invited Cherokee people to come live with them in order to avoid war and misfortune.
 One well-known story tells about a time long before the time of the Removal, when the Nunnehi told a group of Cherokee that they would return in seven days to carry away the townhouse along with anyone inside it.
 The Nunnehi warned the people not to shout or make any sound as the townhouse was being carried away.
 On the seventh day there was a sound like thunder that grew louder and louder as it approached the village.
 Despite the Nunnehi's warning to the Cherokee to remain quiet, some of the people became frightened and screamed when the ground began to shake as the Nunnehi lifted the townhouse off the ground.
 Some of the Nunnehi were startled by the scream and dropped a part of the townhouse, which fell to the ground and became the mound at a village called Setsi.
 The Nunnehi steadied themselves and carried off the remaining part of the townhouse, with the people still in it, to a mountain called Lone Peak, where it was changed to solid rock and the people inside it became invisible and immortal like the Nunnehi.